postgresml/postgresml/pgml-cms/docs/api/sql-extension/pgml.train/clustering.md

 ## Algorithms

 All clustering algorithms implemented by PostgresML are online versions.
-You may use the [pgml.predict](../../../api/sql-extension/pgml.predict/ "mention")function to cluster novel datapoints after the clustering model has been trained.
+You may use the [pgml.predict](../../../api/sql-extension/pgml.predict/ "mention")function to cluster novel data points after the clustering model has been trained.

 | Algorithm              | Reference                                                                                                         |
 | ---------------------- | ----------------------------------------------------------------------------------------------------------------- |